-Any member (faculty, staff, or student) or recognized group of the Purchase College community may file a report alleging a violation of college policy whenever it is believed that a behavior warrants attention of the campus discipline system.
-Any violations of the Student Code of Conduct are to be reported either to the Office of Community Standards, Office of Residence Life, or University Police.
+Any member (faculty, staff, or student) or recognized group of the Purchase College community may file a report alleging a violation of college policy whenever it is believed that a behavior warrants attention of the campus disciplinary process.
+Any alleged violations of the Student Code of Conduct are to be reported either to the Office of Community Standards, Office of Residential and Student Life, or University Police Department.

-If you would like to file a report with Community Standards, please contact email@example.com for instructions and access to the incident report link.
+If you would like to file a report with Community Standards, please contact email@example.com for instructions and access to the incident reporting form.

-The Office of Community Standards follows the campus email policy which states that email is the college’s primary means of communication between students, faculty, and staff.
-Messages will be sent to your official Purchase email account.
+The Office of Community Standards follows the campus email policy which states that Purchase College email is the college’s primary means of communication between students, faculty, and staff.
+Correspondence from our office will be sent to the student’s official Purchase College email account.
 Students are responsible for the consequences of not reading communications sent to their account in a timely manner.

-At the initial conference the charges are explained and the accused student is made aware of the range of sanctions for each code violation.
-Any finding issued by the Initial Conference Officer will be determine on the basis of the information/evidence presented and what is “more probable than not” (aka preponderance of evidence).
+At the meeting the charges are explained and the accused student is made aware of the range of sanctions for each code violation.
+Any finding issued by the initial conference officer will be determine on the basis of the information/evidence presented and what is “more probable than not” (aka preponderance of evidence).
 During the scheduled time of the initial conference, the accused student may elect one of the following courses of action:

-- If the initial conference officer deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.
+- Accept the finding(s) and sanction(s), if found responsible, recommended by the initial conference officer, By accepting the outcome of an initial conference meeting, students waive their right to a hearing, and agree to comply with any sanction(s) assigned.
+If the initial conference officers deems the information obtained does not support the allegation, they may elect to administratively find the student not responsible.

-- The accused student may disagree with the finding and/or sanction determined by the initial conference officer and elect to have an administrative or committee hearing.
+- Request a hearing.
+The accused student may disagree with the finding and/or sanction determined by the initial conference officer and elect to have an administrative or committee hearing.